njtierney/mex/README.md

 In the confirm step, you can use the models created to predict the missingness structure of your own dataset, allowing for a degree of comparison or 'model fit'.

 ### How does it compare to other existing solutions?
-Current solutions `(such as...)` usually focus on the user needing to visually search and find the trends.
+Current solutions such `MissingDataGUI`, `VIM`, `missmap (in Amelia)`, `missing.pattern.plot (in mi)` usually focus on the user needing to visually search and find the trends.
 Whilst humans are very good at finding patterns, Having a model behind the output has more potential for really helping researchers explore their missing data problems in a precise way.
 So whilst it is possible for people to use the methods provided in `mex`, it isn't necessarily easy, and straightforward.